 9. Support the patient's armpits with both hands.

-10. Ask him to take a step forward with his good leg.
+10. Ask him to take a step forward with his healthy leg.

 11. The nurse pushes his immobilized leg with her foot.

-12. Continuing the movement in this way, bring the patient to the bed or chair.
+12. Continuing the movement in this way, bring the patient to a bed or chair.

-• For safety, explain to the patient the upcoming actions.
+• For safety, explain the upcoming actions to the patient.

-• Put the wheelchair next to the bed.
-Slightly tilt the chair forward by pressing on the footrest.
+• Place the wheelchair next to the bed.
+Slightly tilt the chair forward while pressing on the footrest.

-• The patient is asked to stand on the footrest and is seated with support.
-If the patient is unable to stand up, he is moved by an assistant.
+• The patient is asked to stand on a footrest and is seated with support.
+If the patient is unable to stand, an assistant moves him.

 • Return the wheelchair to its original position.

-• To give the desired position (reclining or sitting) to the patient.
-For this, a frame is used, which is located behind the back of the wheelchair.
+• Place the patient in the desired position (reclining or sitting).
+For this purpose, a frame is used that is located behind the back of the wheelchair.

 • Observe the position of the patient's hands.
-To avoid injury, the arms should not go beyond the armrests.
+To avoid injury, keep your arms away from the armrests.